lightning/bolts/04-onion-routing.md

 ```

 If a partial payment fails, this process can be applied recursively to generate
-smaller partial payments, at the same time guaranteeing that the xor of all
+smaller partial payments, at the same time guaranteeing that the XOR of all
 shares results in `r`.

 This construction prevents the receiver from learning `r` until all `s_i` have